 - Subtract those expenses from your income so it equals zero

 It sounds easy, right?
-However, many Americans don’t budget every month, which is part of the problem.
+Unfortunately, many Americans don’t budget every month, which is part of the problem.
 Creating a budget is the first step.
 After that, you’ll have to follow it, which can be challenging.

 How to Afford Dental Care on My Budget

-A discount dental plan is helpful for individuals on a strict budget because membership cost is often less than what you would pay on your own (without your company’s help).
+A discount dental plan is helpful for individuals and families on a strict budget because membership cost is often less than what you would pay on your own (without your company’s help).
 You really only pay for the work that you need.